Gregorian calendar: Preparation

 In 1545, the Council of Trent authorised Pope Paul III to reform the calendar, requiring that the date of the vernal equinox be restored to that which it held at the time of the First Council of Nicaea in 325 and that an alteration to the calendar be designed to prevent future drift.
 This would allow for more consistent and accurate scheduling of the feast of Easter.

 In 1577, a Compendium was sent to expert mathematicians outside the reform commission for comments.
 Some of these experts, including Giambattista Benedetti and Giuseppe Moleto, believed Easter should be computed from the true motions of the Sun and Moon, rather than using a tabular method, but these recommendations were not adopted.
 The reform adopted was a modification of a proposal made by the Calabrian doctor Aloysius Lilius (or Lilio).

 Lilius's proposal included reducing the number of leap years in four centuries from 100 to 97, by making three out of four centurial years common instead of leap years.
 He also produced an original and practical scheme for adjusting the epacts of the Moon when calculating the annual date of Easter, solving a long-standing obstacle to calendar reform.

 Ancient tables provided the Sun's mean longitude.
 The German mathematician Christopher Clavius, the architect of the Gregorian calendar, noted that the tables agreed neither on the time when the Sun passed through the vernal equinox nor on the length of the mean tropical year.
 Tycho Brahe also noticed discrepancies.
 The Gregorian leap year rule (97 leap years in 400 years) was put forward by Petrus Pitatus of Verona in 1560.
 He noted that it is consistent with the tropical year of the Alfonsine tables and with the mean tropical year of Copernicus (De revolutionibus) and Erasmus Reinhold (Prutenic tables).
 The three mean tropical years in Babylonian sexagesimals as the excess over 365 days (the way they would have been extracted from the tables of mean longitude) were 0;14,33,9,57 (Alfonsine), 0;14,33,11,12 (Copernicus) and 0;14,33,9,24 (Reinhold).
 In decimal notation, these are equal to 0.24254606, 0.24255185, and 0.24254352, respectively.
 All values are the same to two sexagesimal places (0;14,33, equal to decimal 0.2425) and this is also the mean length of the Gregorian year.
-Thus Pitatus' solution would have commended itself to the astronomers.
+Thus Pitatus's solution would have commended itself to the astronomers.